nunesvn/openxpki-config/README.md

 A demo realm named "democa" is part of the repository.
 It is recommended to not use this for a production system.

+# Packaging and Customization

+Note: This feature is implemented in the TeamCity build.

+By default, the package name for RPMS is 'openxpki-config'.
+This can be customized via the file .customerinfo.
+The format is NAME=VALUE:

+    PKGNAME=openxpki-config-acme
+    PKGDESC="OpenXPKI configuration for Acme Corporation"